velvia/spark-sql-gdelt/README.md

 structure, we use nested case classes.

 Access nested fields using a dot notation, for example, `Actor2.Name`.
 To see a schema of all the fields, do `gdelt.printSchema`.

-## Caching the Data

-So far, the data has been read into heap by Spark but it is not cached between queries.
-This means that Spark may go all the way back to the data source - say S3 - for each query!
-To keep the computation entirely in memory, we need to cache the dataset in memory:

-    sqlContext.cacheTable("gdelt")

-Now, the table will be cached on the next execution and subsequent queries will run out of the cache.
-The cache stores the data in an efficient columnar format and will use compression if enabled.